 Master's Thesis Option

 Some students discover that they have an interest in research.
-The program offers an opportunity to incorporate a thesis research project within the parameters of the five-year program to help cultivate an interest in becoming a researcher or a university professor.
+The program offers an opportunity to incorporate a master's thesis research project within the parameters of the professional phase of the program to help cultivate a student's interest in becoming a researcher or a university professor.

-Each year, one or two students elect the Master’s thesis option.
+Each year, a few students elect the Master’s thesis option.
 Under the direction of a faculty thesis advisor, students design and develop a research project, collect, analyze and interpret data, and write a formal thesis document.
 This work is in addition to the regular academic and clinical curricula required of all students.
 The Department has limited funding available to support student thesis research.

 Jennifer M. Seale (2007) Quantitative Differences in the Conversational Performance of People with Severe Expressive Aphasia using Three Types of Visual Screen Displays on Speech Generating Devices.
 Kathryn L. Garrett, Ph.D.
 Advisor and Yang Chen, Ph.D.

 Katie Micco (2007) A Comparison of Habitual Pitch and Optimum Pitch in Preschool-aged Children.
 Yang Chen, Ph.D.
 Advisor and Mikael D.Z.
 Kimelman, Ph.D.